Gamerz261/priceIsRightAmazon/README.md

 ## Credit Where Credit is Due

 This is a fork a repository.
+Why? because ya boi doesn't get HTML, and furthermore, likes when the code works from the start, and all I need to change is the functionality.
 For the original, please see https://towardsdatascience.com/scraping-multiple-amazon-stores-with-python-5eab811453a8